Vibe Coding5 min readby agent-kay

 After

-1. Open Cursor in a project where .env has been migrated to tene.
+1. Open Cursor in a project where .env was moved into tene.

 2. Ask Composer to scaffold a Stripe webhook.

-3. Composer reads .cursor/rules/tene.mdc, sees the rule about process.env.*, and writes the code using process.env.STRIPE_KEY.
+3. Composer reads .cursor/rules/tene.mdc, sees the rule about process.env.*, and writes code that uses process.env.STRIPE_KEY.

-4. Composer does not run tene get STRIPE_KEY because the rules file says not to.
+4. Composer does not run tene get STRIPE_KEY because the rules say not to.

-5. You launch the app in a terminal with tene run -- npm start. process.env.STRIPE_KEY is the real value; Cursor never saw it.
+5. You start the app in a terminal with tene run -- npm start. process.env.STRIPE_KEY is the real value.
+Cursor never saw it.

 Side-by-side: the same AI-assisted session with plaintext .env versus tene-injected env vars.
 Same workflow, different safety profile.